 2. The Scottish Football Museum, Hampden Park

-Although the Scotland men’s national team didn’t get past the group stages of the Euros 2020 (which we’re still gutted about), that’s not to say that Scottish football doesn’t have a rich and interesting history, which includes one of the world’s most iconic stadiums, Hampden Park.
+Although the Scotland men’s national team doesn’t always get the international glory, that’s not to say that Scottish football doesn’t have a rich and interesting history, which includes one of the world’s most iconic stadiums, Hampden Park.
 Stop by The World of Football exhibition and soak up the changes to the international game from the very first international match between Scotland and England where only 4000 people attended, before taking a tour of Hampden Park and trying your luck from the penalty spot.
 Will the infamous ‘Hampden Roar’ put you off your game?

 Home to over 2500 objects, the Scottish Football Museum is one of the most impressive national team collections the world over.
 It includes strips, stickers, gloves and programmes, as well as the world’s oldest cap and match ticket, dating back to that very first international match in 1872.
 For stadium tour times and further information, see the Scottish Football Museum website.

 ⏰ Monday to Saturday, 10am-5pm (Last entry at 4.15pm).
 Sunday 11am-5pm (Last entry at 4.15pm).